-Implications Based on a population standard approach the Municipalities may require new soccer fields before the end of the planning period.
+Based on a population standard approach the Municipalities may require new soccer fields before the end of the planning period.
 However, survey respondents to date have not indicated the need for additional soccer fields, indicating that the current provision level is meeting the needs of the community.
-Once a complete picture of participation numbers has been obtained from user groups, the projected demand can be completed on a participation basis and a more accurate picture of demand can be made.
 It is also important to note that the current level of service relies on the maintenance of a good partnership with the school board to continue to allow community use of school-owned fields.